RESPECTING HUMAN RIGHTS

 - Protecting children and young employees

-We monitoring our sewing workshops on these and other risks through independent audits and visits by our local sourcing teams (see transparency page), and request improvement plans from our suppliers where needed.
-In addition, we work on preventing and addressing these risks through collaborations with other brands, suppliers and expert organizations in projects and industry initiatives.
+We monitor these and other risks in our sewing factories through independent audits and visits from our local sourcing teams (see our transparency page), and we request improvement plans from suppliers when needed.
+We also work to prevent and address these risks by collaborating with other brands, suppliers, and expert organisations through projects and sector initiatives.

-America Today signed the Bangladesh Accord in 2013, the Transition Accord in 2018 and the International Accord in 2021.
-The International Accord is a legally binding agreement between garment brands, retailers, and trade unions to make Ready-Made Garment (RMG) and textile factories safe.
-At our partner factories in Bangladesh, safety committees are trained and all employees are informed about safe working conditions.
-The factories also undergo regular independent audits for fire and building safety as well as electricity.
-Over the years, they have worked hard and carried out many improvements.
-The progress rate of the original and new findings from the factory audits is 97 or 98%, with 100% of the fire safety and structural problems resolved and 90–95% of the electrical problems resolved.
+America Today signed the Bangladesh Accord in 2013, the Transition Accord in 2018, and the International Accord in 2021.
+The International Accord is a legally binding agreement between clothing brands, retailers, and trade unions to make ready-made garment (RMG) and textile factories safe.
+In our partner factories in Bangladesh, safety committees are trained, and all employees are informed about safe working conditions.
+The factories are also regularly subjected to independent inspections on fire, building, and electrical safety.
+Over the years, they have worked hard and made many improvements.

-In the 2021 International Accord the parties commit to continue the collective workplace safety program in Bangladesh and to expand safety programs to other countries based on the principles and standards of the previous fire and building safety Accords of 2013 and 2018.
+The 2021 International Accord commits the parties to continue the collective workplace safety programme in Bangladesh and to expand safety programmes to other countries based on the principles and standards of the previous Accords from 2013 and 2018.

-By 2023, the Agreement has further expanded to Pakistan.
-Currently, we are working with one production site in Pakistan.
-Therefore, we decided to join this Accord as well.
-The agreement of both Accords is based on a number of fundamental principles, including: respect for freedom of association, independent administration and implementation, a high level of transparency, provisions to ensure that remediation is financially viable, safety committee training and a worker awareness program, and a credible, independent grievance mechanism.
+In 2023, the Accord was extended to Pakistan.
+We currently work with one production site in Pakistan and have therefore also decided to join this Accord.
+The agreement is based on several key principles, including: respect for freedom of association, independent oversight and enforcement, high transparency, provisions to ensure remediation is financially feasible, training of safety committees, worker awareness programmes, and a credible independent complaints mechanism.

 Freedom of Association